Vandise/application_serializer/README.md

 end
 ```

+## Caching

+Each serializer has a class-level attribute descriptor cache for each of the contexts you define.
+These are cached at run-time.

+The cache for each serializer can be cleared by calling `YourSerializer.context_cache.clear!`

 ## Testing

 Serializers serving different contexts should always have supporting unit tests.
 The context and scope parameters are passed through the constructor of the serializer.